 Rationale:

 To ensure the program is sufficiently robust to handle an organization’s common Open Source license use cases.
-That a procedure exists to support this activity and that the procedure is followed.
+To ensure that a procedure exists to support this activity and that the procedure is followed.

 4.0 Compliance Artifact Creation and Delivery